 Now, in addition to insulin we have two great new drugs that have to be taken by injection.
 For people with type 2 diabetes Byetta is, I believe, the most important diabetes drug ever.
-I catalogued my initial experiences with it.

 The other drug, Symlin, can help people with either type 1 or type 2 diabetes.
 Both drugs come from Amylin Pharmaceuticals.
 Full disclosure: I own stock in this company.

 More than one person starting out on these drugs has felt like a person who wrote on the Diabetes and Byetta support group.
 She wrote that she had “weeks of abject fear staring at that pen before I worked up the courage to stick myself with it.”

 I know what she means, even though I am more of a daredevil.
 Yesterday, as I prepared to take my morning shot of Byetta in my stomach, I reflected on the reluctance I originally had.
 I know that it was totally irrational, because I had seen my wife shooting up insulin without flinching.
 I knew too that there are almost no nerve endings in the stomach, so we hardly feel the shot.

 Any reluctance to do fingerstick tests is a lot more rational.
 That’s one reason why alternative site testing generally makes a lot of sense.